-- the principal.
+- Parents who are not satisfied with a resolution proposed by an assistant principal during the Level 1 Informal Process may address the complaint through the Level 2 Formal Process: - a.
+Complete Part I of the Formal Concern Form, accessible at www. hcpss.org/formal-concern/, outlining specific concerns, and submit it to the principal.
 The principal's office will schedule a meeting with the parent within 3 days. - b.
-The principal will complete Part II of the Formal Concern Form to document areas of agreement and identify steps to address any unresolved issues, and will send the response to the parent within 10 school days. - c.
+The principal will complete Part Il of the Formal Concern Form to document areas of agreement and identify steps to address any unresolved issues, and will send the response to the parent within 10 school days. - c.
 If a concern cannot be resolved reasonably within 10 days, the principal may extend the time for up to 10 additional days, and will notify the parent in writing. - d.
 If the parent's request from the formal concern form is denied, the principal must also forward a copy of the formal concern form to the Community Superintendent. - If the parent already met with the principal during Level 1 Informal Process, then Part 1 of the Formal Concern Form can be submitted to the Community Superintendent along with documentation of the principal's decision or denial of the request. - a.
 The Community Superintendent/ designee will contact the parent within 3 school days to schedule a meeting. - If the parent chooses not to meet with the principal prior to completing the Level 2 Formal Process concern form, the parent should provide an explanation to the Community Superintendent. - a.
 The Community Superintendent/ designee will gather information from the principal, which may delay a timely resolution.